nicholasandrade/demo/README.md

 # demo
-This is for the bootcamp
+This is for instructing a bootcamp